RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 # Environment Store

-> Stores the environment properties that the application needs.
+> Stores the properties that the application needs.

-An environment store is an interface that must be implemented to manage the environment state.
+EnvironmentStore is a singleton service responsible for maintaining a reference to all the technical or functional properties that the application needs.
+It is the most important service of the library and must be implemented to manage the environment state.

 Can be integrated into any application using the provided default implementation or creating a custom one to integrate it with any state manager already used by the application.

 ```ts
 import { EnvironmentStore } from '@kuoki/environment';